East West Rail: Eastern section

 A section of Felixstowe Branch Line was doubled in 2009 to allow freight trains to pass each other at Derby Road in Ipswich and there were plans to double 5 mi of route from Nacton to Trimley together with other work as part of the Felixstowe and Nuneaton freight capacity scheme.
 The "Bacon Factory Curve" in Ipswich was completed in March 2014 to allow trains from Felixstowe to continue to the West Midlands without reversing at Ipswich.

 In January 2019, East West Rail Consortium released a document to press the case for the Eastern section to Norwich via Ely, and to Ipswich via Bury St Edmunds.

+In November 2025, East West Rail proposed that a new station be established near the former Cambridge Airport, to serve the possible major redevelopment of the site.